-The outrageous number of warrants issued in St. Louis County municipalities has plummeted as a result of the lawsuits ArchCity filed challenging revenue-based policing – dropping 70% to 100%, from issuing thousands of warrants to no warrants, and, in the case of Ferguson, warrants have dropped from 33,000 issued annually to 1,500.
+The outrageous number of warrants issued in St. Louis County municipalities has plummeted as a result of the lawsuits ArchCity filed challenging revenue-based policing – in the case of Ferguson, warrants have dropped from 33,000 (2014) to 318 (2022).

-Through our media advocacy, ArchCity has raised critical awareness and uplifted our clients’ stories to create much-needed public dialogue about the abuses of the legal system.
+Through our media advocacy, ArchCity has raised critical awareness and uplifted our clients’ stories to create much-needed public dialogue about the abuses within the legal system.

 As a result of our social services team, we have connected clients and families with utility and rental assistance, internet and transportation access, routine deliveries of food, and access to recovering identification.